-Hemlington Hall Academy and Middlesbrough have a single admission date, with all reception pupils admitted full-time in September 2016.
+Hemlington Hall Academy and Middlesbrough have a single admission date, with all Reception pupils admitted full-time from the start of term in September.

 Parents can defer the date their child is admitted to school until later in the academic year or until the child reaches compulsory school age, but not beyond the beginning of the final term of the academic year.
 Parents can also request that their child takes up the place part-time until the child reaches compulsory school age.